 Introduction to Principles of Clinical Epidemiology

-Walter A., Rocca, M.D., 2017 CCaTs Educator of the Year, delivers 32 lectures on the principles of clinical epidemiology.
+Walter A. Rocca, M.D., M.P.H., delivers 32 lectures on the principles of clinical epidemiology.

 - Describe the differences between observational and experimental study designs

-- Discuss the differences between reliability and validity, and their implications in epidemlogic studies
+- Discuss the differences between reliability and validity, and their implications in epidemiologic studies

 Biostatistics in Clinical Research

-Felicity T. Enders, Ph.D., curriculum chair for CCaTS Education Resources and 2013 CCaTS Educator of the Year, leads a team of highly-qualified experts in delivering 30 lectures and learning activities on biostatistics in clinical and translational research.
+Felicity T. Enders, Ph.D., chair for CCaTS Education Resources, leads a team of highly qualified experts in delivering 30 lectures and learning activities on biostatistics in clinical and translational research.

-- Develop the ability to interpret the results of a variety of basic statistical techniques, including both exploratory and inferential methods
+- The ability to interpret the results of a variety of basic statistical techniques, including both exploratory and inferential methods

-- Develop the ability to recognize, define and differentiate fundamental concepts of statistics, such as variability, distribution, association, causation, sampling, experimentation, confidence and significance
+- The means to recognize, define and differentiate fundamental concepts of statistics, such as variability, distribution, association, causation, sampling, experimentation, confidence and significance

-- Develop tools to determine appropriate statistical methods for different types of data and study designs
+- Tools to determine appropriate statistical methods for different types of data and study designs

-- Develop a critical perspective with which to assess and defend statistical arguments, such as those in scholarly publications
+- A critical perspective with which to assess and defend statistical arguments, such as those in scholarly publications

 Fundamentals of Clinical and Translational Science (FunCaTS) provides a solid description of clinical and translational science processes and the impact of clinical and translation science to clinical practice, including social and ethical contexts.
 FunCaTS is an important introduction to ECaTS and is highly recommended.